 she / her

-Anjana Sudharshan (she / her) is passionate about collaborating with other like-minded individuals to help spread awareness about mental health and well-being.
-Her own experiences have led her to want to connect with and help other youth, and reduce stigma surrounding mental health.
-Anjana is currently studying life sciences at McMaster University, with a focus in public health and community engagement.
-She’s excited to continue working on youth-led mental health initiatives with the National Youth Council to help improve access to mental health resources and create safer spaces for youth to express themselves.
-In her free time, she enjoys birdwatching and spending time outside, as well as singing.
+Anjana Sudharshan (she / her) is passionate about collaborating with like-minded individuals to help spread awareness about the importance of mental health and well-being.
+Her own experiences and work in mental health research led her to joining the NYC to connect with and help other youth, and reduce the stigma surrounding mental health.
+Anjana is currently studying life sciences at McMaster University, with an interest in public health and science communication.
+She hopes to continue supporting youth-led mental health initiatives with the NYC to help increase access to and awareness of mental health resources and create safer spaces for youth to express themselves.
+In her spare time, she enjoys birdwatching and singing.

 Breanna Laggo